muhammadaliazhar/my-docker-practice/Lab-1 Pull-image-from-DockerHub-and-Run-Container.md

-# Flow-1: Pull Docker Image from Docker Hub and Run it
+# Flow-1: Pull Docker Image from Docker Hub and Run Container

 ## Step-1: Verify Docker version and also login to Docker Hub
 ```